Hei-dev/ai2-Convertor/README.md

 We initally wanted to port it to Android Studio, but at the time neither of us knows how to use Android Studio / make Android apps with actual coding, and also we did not investigate about the App Inventor project file (.aia).
 Therefore, we did not make one.<br />
 Fast forward to today, we have learnt many things since our idea back in 2016-17.
 I have recently gone back into AI2 and deep dive into the algrithm behind AI2.
 I have investigated in the aia file and learn about the aia project structure.
 Then I have decided to work on this project out of passion.

+## Type of application
+This app is intended to be able to run on any platform, no matter if you are a MacOS or Windows user, Desktop or Mobile user.<br />
+This app is also intended to be able to run serverless so that the user can download the files and use it offline.

 ## Usage

 1. Export your AI2 project as .aia